permafrost-dev/codeboost/docs/boosts.md

+---
+title: Boosts
+description: Learn how to create and use boosts.
+---

 # boosts

 A Boost is a collection of scripts written in JavaScript/NodeJS that are used to automate common tasks in a repository and can be run in batches to process many repositories at once.